 I don’t have health insurance.
 Will I have to get it?

 Probably.
-Under the law, most Americans will have to have health insurance by 2014.
-If you don’t have health insurance and don’t meet one of the exceptions listed in the law, starting in 2014, you will need to pay a penalty.
+Under the law, most Americans will have to have health insurance by March 31, 2014.
+If you don’t have health insurance and don’t meet one of the exceptions listed in the law, you will need to pay a penalty.
 The penalty can be as little as $95 per adult and $47.50 per child (with a maximum penalty of $285 per family per year) or 1% of family income, whichever is higher.
 The penalty will increase to $695 per adult and $347.50 per child (with a maximum penalty of $2,085 per family per year) or 2.5% of family income by 2016.

 American Indians, individuals who have religious objections, and those with a financial hardship can avoid the penalty.